JohnDT-MechE/CATVehicle-Track-Generate/README.md

 # CATVehicle-Track-Generate
 Working to create dynamic encryption key generation based on the entropy of traffic within a shared FOV.
-This porject is being done by students working at the University of Arizona CAT Vehcile REU under UROC.
+This project is being done by students working at the University of Arizona CAT Vehcile REU under UROC.